goschtl/zope/zc.zservertracelog/branches/alex-tests/src/zc/zservertracelog/README.txt

     ...     zope.app.appsetup.interfaces.ProcessStarting())
     S 0 2008-08-26T11:55:00

-The tracelog machinery is implemented as a WSGI layer, so we'll define a fake WSGI application for tracelog to use.
+The tracelog machinery is implemented as a WSGI layer, so we'll pass a fake WSGI application to tracelog for these examples.

-    >>> def faux_application(environ, start_response):
-    ...     """Fake WSGI application.
-Doesn't need to do much!"""
+    >>> faux_app = FauxApplication()

 Now, let's create an instance of the tracelog server.

     >>> addr, port = '127.0.0.1', 12345

     >>> trace_server = zc.zservertracelog.tracelog.Server(
-    ...     faux_application, None, addr, port)
+    ...     faux_app, None, addr, port)

 Let's also define a convenience function for processing requests.